 Hyla looked around to his people, turning his head from Otto.

-“We know of the temple you search for, we have had our eyes on it, but had seen no sign of concern.
+“We know of the temple you search for; we have had our eyes on it but have seen no sign of concern.
 We were unaware of the raids they were committing.
 We assume in the name of a god?”

-“This is our home Otto, the structures we live in are no different to the grounds of the jungle, they provide safety high in the trees, the do not create creature comforts.”
+“This is our home, Otto; the structures we live in are no different to the grounds of the jungle; they provide safety high in the trees, and they do not create creature comforts.”

 Hyla gave another short bow which was met with Otto doing the same.
 Hyla turned away, walking calmly into the dense bush of the jungle.

-“Well, Uop, looks like you and your friends have the night off.
-Everyone get some rest, tomorrow we take on the Tuatran’s, it will be bloody, but with the help of the Denirog, hopefully a little less bloody on our side.”
+“Well, Uop, it looks like you and your friends have the night off.
+Everyone get some rest; tomorrow, we take on the Tuatrans; it will be bloody, but with the help of the Denirog, hopefully, a little less bloody on our side.”